 B. Each Director shall:

-1. Attend at least two Board meetings annually.
+1. Participate in at least two Board meetings annually.

-2. Be available by mail or fax communication throughout the year.
+2. Be available by mail or electronic communication throughout the year.

 3. Serve as a chair or member of a standing or special committee.